limbo-works/Limbo.Umbraco.YouTube/README.md

 ## Examples

 This package features a **Limbo YouTube Video** property editor that allows users to insert a YouTube video from either it's URL or embed code.
-Properties that are using this property editor then exposes an instance of `YouTubeValue` (or `null` if the property is empty).
+Properties that are using this property editor then exposes an instance of `YouTubeVideoValue` (or `null` if the property is empty).

 You can use the `YouTubeValue` instance like shown below: